mgcithi24-collab/mgcithi24-collab/README.md

-# 🏄‍♂️ CithiecTheboy
+# 🏄‍♂️ Malou Cithiec
+---
 **`Economics & Computer Science Student | Building Solutions at the Intersection of Markets & Technology`**

 I'm Malou.
 I study economics and computer science.
 My interest lies at the intersection of the market and technology.
-All my coding projects are either curiosity-driven or leverage technology to automate, spanning from ideation to implementation and real-world business problems.
-Planning and design are the code of my works.
-I am a tech enthusiast eager to learn about new technologies
+All my coding projects are either curiosity-driven or leverage technology to automate, spanning from ideation and planning to real-world business solutions.
+Well-crafted ideas and design are the code of my work.
+I am a tech enthusiast eager to learn about new technologies.

+---
 ### 🔭 What I'm Working On
 - 🎧 Building an **end-to-end audio processing pipeline** (feature extraction → modeling)
 - 🤖 Exploring **machine learning systems**, automation tools, and data workflows